A generalization of a result of Minakshisundaram and Pleijel: Introduction

 \subsection{Acknowledgements}

 We would like to thank C.\ S.\ Aravinda for helpful comments on this work.
 The third author would like to thank Mokshay Madiman for discussions related to this work during his numerous visits to the University of Delaware.
+We would also like to thank the anonymous referee for a suggestion which substantially simplified the original argument.